 Missions & Ministries – Activities and Opportunities

-Dave Chapman represented Cape May United Methodist Church as he travels to San Toliman, Guatemala on July 8, 2017!
-Dave joined “Friends of Promised Land Ministries,” furthering Cape May United Methodist Church’s global mission outreach, as an ambassador of Jesus Christ.
+YOU can be part of our church’s global mission!
+Cape May United Methodist Church traveled back to San Lucas Toliman, Guatemala in March 2018.
+Holly and Emma Golden and Dave Chapman departed for another trip on July 6th through July 14th, 2018!
+We are blessed and so excited to be joining “Friends of Promised Land Ministries,” furthering Cape May United Methodist Church’s global mission outreach, as an ambassador of Jesus Christ.

 Family Promise: We are a Family Promise church.
 We provide help for homeless families throughout Cape May County.
 We partner with other churches on a rotation basis. http://www.familypromisecmc.org/